-This is the 23rdyear FM 107.5 has produced and underwritten this fireworks show synchronized to music on behalf of the Imperial Chamber of Commerce with the cooperation of the Joint Chambers of Commerce.
+This is the 23rdyear FM 107.5 has produced and underwritten this fireworks show synchronized to music on behalf of the Imperial Chamber of Commerce.

 This countywide event has the support and endorsement of the Imperial County Board of Supervisors with over 335 countywide volunteers and agencies coming together yearly to make this event possible.
 The following agencies have been a part of the event providing technical support, static displays, security, and much more: the Imperial County Fire Department, Imperial County Sheriff Reserves and Explorer’s Post, Sheriff’s Posse, California Highway Patrol, City of Imperial, Brawley, and Calexico Police Departments, De Anza Search and Rescue, Imperial County Public Works, Imperial Valley College, Border Patrol, California National Guard, U.S. Customs, D.E.A., and Naval Air Facility El Centro.

 This year’s event is Friday, July 4th, from 6 pm to 10:30 pm.
 Concessions open at 6 pm and fireworks at 9:30pm.

 The fireworks are free to the public and provided as a community service.

 Log on to the KXO web site www.kxoradio.com for more info.